-- 2000 supports distributed applications via named NetBIOS,named pipes and mailslots, Windows Sockets, Remote Procedure Calls (RPC), and Network Dynamic Data Exchange (NetDDE) - NetBIOS applications can communicate over the network using NetBEUI, NWLink, or TCP/IP - Named pipes are connection-oriented messaging mechanism that are named via the uniform naming convention (UNC) - Mailslots are a connectionless messaging mechanism that are used for broadcast applications, such as for finding components on the network - Winsock, the windows sockets API, is a session-layer interface that provides a standardized interface to many transport protocols that may have different addressing schemes
+- Windows 7 supports distributed applications via named NetBIOS, named pipes and mailslots, Windows Sockets, Remote Procedure Calls (RPC), and Network Dynamic Data Exchange (NetDDE). - NetBIOS applications can communicate over the network using TCP/IP. - Named pipes are connection-oriented messaging mechanism that are named via the uniform naming convention (UNC). - Mailslots are a connectionless messaging mechanism that are used for broadcast applications, such as for finding components on the network. - Winsock, the windows sockets API, is a session-layer interface that provides a standardized interface to many transport protocols that may have different addressing schemes.